mangalji/hello-world/README.md

 # hello-world
-This repository is for practicing the gitHub
+This repository is for practicing the gitHub.
-I am raj. i came here to learn and practice the GitHub for my new projects.
+I am raj, i came here to learn and practice the GitHub for my new projects.